richmahn/en_tn/psa/front/intro.md

 #### How should the translator view the terms Selah and Higgaion that occur in various psalms? ####

-These seem to be musical terms that were inserted as directions for singers and musicians.
+"Selah" and "Higgaion" seem to be musical terms inserted as directions for singers and musicians.
 Scholars do not agree as to their meaning.
 For this reason, translators may decide to transliterate them or leave them out but not try to translate them.